Notes on operating systems I've tried

 Legacy standard.
 I don't know much about it, but the prevailing opinion seems negative.

-A few other things I explain about the connection between my notes and my judgements:
+A few other things I explain about my preferences: